Little Valley, New York: History

-The first settlement was made circa 1807, but was vacated due to frontier warfare in the War of 1812; settlement resumed in 1816, after the war ended.
+The first white settlers arrived as early as 1808, however they vacated due to frontier warfare in the War of 1812; settlement resumed in 1816, after the war ended.
 The town of Little Valley was formed in 1818 by splitting the town of Perry, which at the time covered the entire western half of the county.
 The northwest quadrant of the county became Perrysburg, while the southwest quadrant became Little Valley (also known as the town of Elkdale); at the same time, the town of Great Valley was split off from Olean, and the two towns' proximity and comparable topography gave the towns their names.
 Little Valley was once an important rail station on the Erie Railroad and notable for its cheese and dairy industry.
 The location of the railroad resulted in moving the county seat to the village of Little Valley, which was also later connected to Salamanca by a streetcar line.

 The towns of Conewango (1823), Napoli (1823), Mansfield (1830), New Albion (1830), and Bucktooth (1855, renamed Salamanca in 1864) were all formed from Little Valley.